dball/triangle-covid/README.md

 I **welcome** issues and pull requests.
 I am neither a statistician nor an epidemiologist, merely an educated citizen with a strong interest in public health.

-**NOTE**: The NC DHHS dashboard reports data through 11/29/2023, but the underlying datasets are only complete through 11/15/2023.
-No one at the NC DHHS has seen fit to answer my inquiries, so in service of providing my audience with the best available aggregate data, I transcribed the data from the figures into my csv "source".
-Unfortunately, the graph only reports the data points to the nearest million.
-I suspect this doesn't change the aggregate picture much, considering how variable the sampled data are over the course of days at a given site, but wanted to be transparent about this regrettable and unnecessary imprecision.

 ## Methodology

 We have a csv file from NC DHHS that gives us a row for each site, county, date, the site population, and the viral gene copies per person.
 I'm interested in aggregating these data across the counties to which I'm broadly exposed.